nawawi/buildstack/README.md

 1. Bash version 3 or higher.
 2. Internet Connection.
 By default BuildStack will download source package if not exist.
 3. Superuser "root" access.
 4. Development/compiling tools such as gcc, g++, and perl.
-   Complete CentOS package or similar:
-   gcc gcc-c++ cmake make autoconf libtool bison libgcc unixODBC-devel readline-devel gnutls-devel
-   krb5-devel freetds-devel pam-devel bash sed coreutils rsync patch nasm.

-   If you're using CentOS 6.
-Please install "epel" repo and run script "bash ./build.d/centos-rpm"

 5. ccache for faster compiling.

 Download